D4rK7355608/com.d4rk.qrcodescanner.plus/README.md

 - D4rK QR & Bar Code Scanner Plus uses the ZXing library, which is a popular and open-source library for decoding QR codes.
 It is available under the Apache License 2.0.

 ## 💬 Feedback!
-We are constantly updating and improving Net Probe to give you the best possible experience.
+We are constantly updating and improving QR & Bar Code Scanner Plus to give you the best possible experience.
 If you have any suggested features or improvements, please leave a review.
 In case something is not working correctly please let me know.
 When posting a low rating please describe what is wrong to give the possibility to fix that issue.

-Thank you for choosing Net Probe.
+Thank you for choosing QR & Bar Code Scanner Plus.
 We hope you enjoy using our app as much as we enjoyed creating it for you!
 Rate us 5 stars ⭐⭐⭐⭐⭐ if you are happy with the app! ❤

 ## 👨🏻‍💻 &nbsp;More About Me:
 <a href="mailto:d4rk7355608@gmail.com"><img src="https://img.shields.io/badge/d4rk7355608@gmail.com-red?style=for-the-badge&logo=gmail&logoColor=white"/></a>